laceyp99/LoopGPT/README.md

 - The quality of generated music depends on the prompt and model parameters.
 - Requires an active internet connection for API calls to OpenAI.
 - High API usage may incur significant costs.
-- Error handling and user feedback mechanisms are minimal.
 - The application does not include a graphical user interface (GUI).